LindySez | Recipes

 Pizza Pan

-A lightweight perforated pizza pan works beautifully and doesn’t need preheating.
+A lightweight perforated pizza pan works beautifully and doesn’t require preheating.

 Pizza Stone

-A pizza stone gives great crust but must be fully preheated before baking.
+A pizza stone creates excellent crust texture but should be fully preheated before baking.

 Pizza Peel